cnoe-io/reference-implementation-google/docs/DEMO.md

 <!-- omit from toc -->

-# Demo Guide - CNOE Azure Reference Implementation
+# Demo Guide - CNOE GCP Reference Implementation

-This guide demonstrates the key features and capabilities of the CNOE Azure Reference Implementation through practical examples focused on Azure services and infrastructure.
+This guide demonstrates the key features and capabilities of the CNOE GCP Reference Implementation through practical examples focused on GCP services and infrastructure.

 <!-- omit from toc -->

 ## Best Practices Demonstrated

 ### 1. GitOps Workflow